michaelmsonne/AzureDevOpsBackupTool/README.md

 ### AzureDevOpsBackup unzip tool:

 #### Overall:
-- Unzip Functionality: Allows users to extract ZIP files and JSON metadata into a directory structure, renaming GUIDs to file or folder names for a specific repository backup.
+- Unzip functionality: allows users to extract ZIP files and JSON metadata into a directory structure, renaming GUIDs to file or folder names for a specific repository backup.
-- Simplicity and Ease of Use: Provides a straightforward and user-friendly method for unzipping repository backups from Azure DevOps .zip files.
+- Simplicity and ease of use: Provides a straightforward and user-friendly method for unzipping repository backups from Azure DevOps .zip files.

 ## Download